RaviTeja444/health-wellness/Sindhu/Readme.md

 - https://github.com/RaviTeja444/health-wellness/commit/f7023b8c87daac02f7dd89e4d98b6fa63eeb75d9

 # Half Day 3
+Time allocated : 4hours = 1hour in class + 3hours out of the class = Worth 300 points
+- I have discussed about the comments with my team that are mentioned and updated accordingly.
 - On the third day, I have updated the Excel sheet as the total cost estimate must be mentioned and I have updated the image for total cost estimate.
 - https://github.com/RaviTeja444/health-wellness/commit/f23651031b2f32f299719fff1d787ede6e4942dd
 - https://github.com/RaviTeja444/health-wellness/commit/62fa3296360ec276b77baec9c5057b2452b0a26c